tiepdotme/marabesi.com/_drafts/2020-10-17-software-arquitecture-patterns.md

 This is a short post on the book Software architecture patterns by Mark Richards, published by O'Reilly.
 The book catalogs five architectural styles: Layered, Event-Driven, Microkernel, Microservices and Space-Based.
-For each of them the author goes through six aspects and rank them, named:
+For each of them the author goes through six aspects and rank them
+{% cite software_architectural_patterns --file 2020-10-17-software-arquitecture-patterns %}, that collects a broader
+named:

 - Overall agility
 - Ease of deployment